yavorfingarov/Reprise/README.md

 an `InvalidOperationExcaption` when:
 * An endpoint has no `Handle` method
 * An endpoint has multiple `Handle` methods
-* The `Handle` method has no HTTP method and route attribute
+* A `Handle` method has no HTTP method and route attribute
+* A `Handle` method has multiple HTTP method and route attributes
-* The `Handle` method has an empty route
+* A `Handle` method has an empty route
-* The `Handle` method has an empty HTTP method
+* A `Handle` method has an empty HTTP method
-* A HTTP method and route combination is handled by more than one endpoint
+* An HTTP method and route combination is handled by more than one endpoint

 ## Services